csesoc/constitution/CONSTITUTION.rst

     Copied from section 27 of the Model Constitution, but with extra stuff from Section 5 of the CSESoc constitution.

 #.
 The Executive may, whenever it thinks fit, convene a special general meeting of CSESoc.
 #.
-Extraordinary General Meetings must be held on an academic day.
+Extraordinary general meetings must be held on an academic day.
 #.
 Each full member is entitled to one vote.
 #.
 The Executive must, on the requisition of at least 15 full members, convene a special general meeting of CSESoc.
 #.
-A requisition of members for a special general meeting:
+A requisition of members for a extraordinary general meeting:

    #. must be in writing, and
    #. must state the purpose or purposes of the meeting, and